CMDT/TimeSeriesDataCapture/README.md

 *Under Advanced Setting, under Endpoints take note of the OAuth Endpoints, these will be used for the Browse API*

 ## How to Use
-The single page web application (SPWA) has to user types casual and admin both, below describes each use case.
+The single page web application (SPWA) has two user types casual and admin both, below describes each use case.

 ## Casual user
 The casual user is user who is not logged in thus admin controls are disabled.